TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

-The first argument is the table to insert into, the second argument is an array of rows, the third argument is the list of field names.
-Similar to :ref:`insert() <database-connection-insert>` it is optional to add another argument to specify the quoting details; if omitted, everything will be quoted to strings.
+Arguments of the :php:`bulkInsert()` method:

+1. The name of the table the row should be inserted.
+Required.
+2. An array of the values to be inserted.
+Required.
+3. An array containing the column names of the data which should be inserted.
+    Optional.
+4. Specify how single values are quoted.
+Similar to :ref:`insert()
+    <database-connection-insert>`; if omitted, everything will be quoted
+    to strings.
+Optional.

+The number of inserted rows are returned.
+If something goes wrong, a :php:`\Doctrine\DBAL\Exception` is thrown.

 ..  note::
     MySQL is quite forgiving when it comes to insufficient field quoting: